![]() |

 Once a British colony, now a special administrative region of China, Hong Kong has its own border controls & immigration policies, and its own currency.
 It's easy to reach by train from Beijing, Shanghai, Guangzhou or any other Chinese city.
-Indeed, it's possible to travel between Hong Kong and Hanoi in Vietnam by rail or between Hong Kong and Europe by Trans-Siberian Railway (I know, I've done it).
+Indeed, until the war in Ukraine it was possible to travel between Hong Kong and Europe by Trans-Siberian Railway (I know, I've done it).
 This page explains how to travel between Hong Kong and major cities in China and beyond, in either direction.

 - Option 1, by high-speed train